robintzeng/EECS-504-Final/final/README.md

 The result provided below is train N stage for 15 epoch, then train D stage for 15 epoch, and then train A stage for 15 epoch

-If you don't want to use surface normal, or you don't have surface normal data, you can directly train A stage
+You can also directly train A stage

 ### Test
 ```